How does payment in lieu of notice work in the UK?

 Can an employee decline payment in lieu of notice and request to serve a notice period?

-It’s well within the employee’s rights to insist on working their notice period, and there may be valid reasons for them to decline PILON.
+It’s within the employee’s rights to insist on working their notice period, and there may be valid reasons for them to decline PILON.
 The right to work the notice period is typically considered the default option as this is what is required to lawfully terminate an employment contract, unless the employer and employee mutually agree otherwise or specific circumstances dictate otherwise.

-If an employee wishes to serve their notice period rather than accepting payment in lieu, they should communicate their preference to their employer in writing.
+If an employee wishes to serve their notice period rather than accept payment in lieu, they should communicate their preference to their employer in writing.
 The employee must clearly state their desire to work the notice period and provide a proposed end date.
 The employer can then review the request and decide whether or not to accept it.

 How to decide between payment in lieu and notice period